 Getting on the trail and squeezing the throttle, ATV riders can leave civilization behind and witness wild places—not to mention the birds, deer and other creatures that call these areas home.

 Minnesota boasts dozens of trails for all-terrain vehicle riders.
 Opportunities exist for riders throughout Minnesota, with the majority of trails clustered in the northern part of the state.
 There are trails to match every skill level, from flat and open trails that cater to beginners, to narrow, winding trails that will challenge even the most experienced riders.

-- Soo Line North Trail: The 52-mile trail, much of which is in the scenic Bowstring State Forest, begins in Remer and ends near Cass Lake.
+Following an abandoned railroad line, Soo Line North Trail is Minnesota's ultimate ATV connector.
+The flat and gentle 48-mile trail connects to the Rabey Line Trail, Blind Lake Connector and Loop, Hill City Trail and Lawler Loops.
+The trail begins in Remer and ends near Cass Lake.
 It’s common for riders on this trail to see a variety of forest wildlife species.

 Located in the Foot Hills State Forest near Pine River, the 29-mile Spider Lake Trails area is one of Minnesota's most diverse trail networks.
 Smooth, sandy, rough or rocky; you'll find challenging trails of all kinds at Spider Lake.
 Because of its diverse array of challenging trails, Spider Lake is a popular place for riders to hone their skills.